-Myrica cerifera: Southern Waxmyrtle1
+Morella cerifera: Southern Waxmyrtle

 Introduction

-Multiple, twisted trunks with smooth, light grey bark, aromatic, olive green leaves, and clusters of grey-blue, waxy berries on female plants which are attractive to wildlife are just some of the reasons southern waxmyrtle is such a popular landscape plant.
+Multiple, twisted trunks with smooth, light grey bark, aromatic, dark green leaves, and clusters of blue-gray, waxy berries on female plants which are attractive to wildlife are just some of the reasons waxmyrtle is such a popular landscape plant.
 Most specimens form a multi-stemmed, open, rounded canopy of weak trunks and branches.
 This rapidly-growing, small, evergreen native tree is capable of reaching a height of 25 feet with an equal spread but is usually seen in the 10 to 20-foot range.
-Sometimes used as a large shrubbery screen, southern waxmyrtle is ideal for use as a small tree, the lower limbs removed to reveal its picturesque form.
+Sometimes used as a large shrubbery screen, waxmyrtle is ideal for use as a small tree, the lower limbs removed to reveal its picturesque form.
 One, or several clustered together, provide pleasing dappled shade for terraces or patios.

 Figure 1.
 Middle-aged Myrica cerifera: Southern Waxmyrtle